 Arguably, finance’s most important role is proactively measuring a company’s financial situation and overall sustainability.
 Generally speaking, business health dashboards should evaluate both short- and long-term financial metrics (based on a company’s short- and long-term goals).
 And to ensure full transparency and visibility, they should also include budget to actual variance analysis.

 There are several critical areas to consider, but here are the most important metrics for building a business health dashboard:

-- Revenue and Net-New Revenue: The most crucial measurement of a company’s financial health is its level of profitability.
-While liquidity, solvency and operating efficiency are all important, the bottom line is that revenue, net-new revenue, and profit matter most and being able to clearly visualize how those numbers are trending is vital.
+- Revenue and Net-New Revenue: The most crucial measurement of a company’s financial position is its level of profitability.
+While liquidity, solvency and operating efficiency are all important, the bottom line is that revenue, net-new revenue/revenue growth and profit matter most and being able to visualize how those numbers are trending is vital.

 - Net Profit Margin: The ratio of profits to total revenue is the most telling metric for assessing profitability.
-A simple profit dollar figure simply isn’t enough to determine a company’s financial health.
+A simple profit dollar figure simply isn’t enough to determine a company’s financial performance.
 A company might show a multi-million dollar net profit, but if that represents a low net margin, even a slight increase in operating costs could be disastrous.
 Conversely, a high net margin indicates more financial stability and flexibility for dedicating capital to growth and expansion.
-Net profit margin allows finance teams to measure what percentage of total revenue translates into profit.
-While that margin often varies by sector, this metric is critical for projecting future profits and setting business goals and key milestones to directly shape decisions about business expenses and operations.
+Net profit margin allows finance professionals to measure what percentage of total revenue translates into profit.
+While that margin often varies by sector, this metric is critical for projecting future profits and setting business goals and key milestones to directly shape decisions about business and operating expenses.